sf363/gameframework2d/README.md

+# RPG Midterm Game
+How to play:
+ Move with mouse and W key.
+Move the player towards the monsters on the map and they will move to a room where they will have a turn base battle between the player and monster.
+Player has 3 moves(UP, Left, Right key).
+UP key being the weakest move and the Right key being the most strong move.
+Once the monster dies, it disapears and also the player levels up.
+To gain health, move the player towards the NPC and press up.
+This puts the player health back to 100.
+Player also had teammates that move with them.

 # gameframework2d (GF2D)
 a collection of utlitity functions designed to facilitate creating 2D games with SDL2 This project is specifically intended to function as an educational tool for my students taking 2D Game Programming.